Shared Understanding: What Great CX Leaders Cultivate

 With any Customer initiative – whether that’s a Customer-centric transformation or a refresh of Quality standards for the Contact Center – it’s valuable to have different people bring different points of view to the conversation.

-I liken this to the Ideate Phase in Human Centered Design – where no idea is a bad idea.
+I liken this to the Ideate phase in Human-Centered Design — a deliberate di

 But at some point, only a few ideas will be considered worthy enough to take forward into prototyping and eventually the testing phases.

-This is the ‘converge’ phase.
-There’s a winnowing down.
-We’ve made our selection.
+This is the converge phase.
+Decisions are made, options are narrowed, and a clear direction is chosen.
 The diamond in the picture closes.

-As a Customer you simply expect that there is some recommended Starbucks recipe for a vanilla latte in place.
+As a Customer, you expect that there is a standard Starbucks recipe for a vanilla latte — and that it is followed.

 And that the baristas who are serving your are on board with that recipe.
-Even if you’ve never consciously thought about it that way before.
+Because if they aren’t, and prefer to do it their own way, you will notice.

-At a macro over-arching level, crafting a meaningful CX Vision and then embedding that Vision across the organization is among the most important first and ongoing stepsthat CX practitioners use to cultivate shared understanding.
+At the macro level, crafting a meaningful CX Vision — and embedding it across the organization — is one of the most powerful ways CX leaders build shared understanding.

-A meaningful CX Vision serves as both a guiding beacon and a lens for everyone to use – regardless of where they sit within the Customer ecosystem.
+A meaningful CX Vision serves as both a guiding beacon and a shared lens — helping people across the organization interpret decisions and priorities in the same way.

 But your shared understanding work doesn’t stop at the vision level.